Kip Thorne: Honors and awards

 He has been a Woodrow Wilson Fellow, Danforth Fellow, Guggenheim Fellow, and Fulbright Fellow.
 He has also received the honorary degree of doctor of humane letters from Claremont Graduate University and an honorary doctorate from the Physics Department of the Aristotle University of Thessaloniki.
 In 2024 he was awarded an honorary doctorate from University of Cambridge.
+Thorne received an Honorary Doctor of Science degree from Rochester Institute of Technology in 2026.

-He was elected to hold the Lorentz chair for the year 2009 Leiden University, the Netherlands.
+He was elected to hold the Lorentz chair for the Leiden University in 2009.